-With this framework in mind, this Article posits that MDPs should be categorized as either black, gray, or white market MDPs in accordance with the following contours:
+With this framework in mind, this Article posits that MDPs should be categorized as either gray or black market MDPs in accordance with the following contours:

 - Black market.
-Non-lawyer equal or majority ownership or management, regardless of whether legal services are managed exclusively by lawyers, under a fully integrated model. - Gray market.
-Lawyer majority owned and controlled, and legal services are managed exclusively by lawyers, under a fully integrated model. - White market.
-All other MDP prototypes and non-profit MDPs.
+Non-lawyer majority ownership or control, regardless of whether legal services are managed exclusively by lawyers, under a fully integrated model or command and control model. - Gray market.
+Lawyer majority owned and controlled, and legal services are managed exclusively by lawyers, under a fully integrated model or command and control model.

-Under these classifications, the focus zeros in on the fully integrated practice form and addresses control and management voting majorities that could compromise a lawyer's duty of professional independence, avoiding conflicts of interest, and maintaining confidentiality.
-Therefore, any MDPs in which non-lawyers hold a coequal or majority percentage of the ownership and control of the MDP would be classified as a black market law firm because such an ownership dynamic presents the most risk that a lawyer employed by or a minority interest owner of the MDP would be more susceptible for compromises of integrity.
-Where there is a risk, there, that a law firm could become
+Exempted from the classification scheme altogether are MDP forms that fall short of full integration, such as those based upon a contract model, strategic alliance model, or ancillary business model.
+The focus of the proposed classification scheme specifically zeros in on practice forms housed within a single partnership or entity, and addresses ownership or control majorities that could compromise a lawyer's duty of professional independence, avoiding conflicts of interest, and maintaining confidentiality.
+Therefore, any fully integrated MDP in which non-lawyers hold a majority percentage of the ownership and control of the MDP would be classified as a black market law firm because such an ownership dynamic presents the most risk that a lawyer employed by or a minority interest owner of the MDP would be more susceptible to compromises of integrity.
+Where there is a risk that a law firm could become "captive" to non-lawyer owners, then such a risk would push that particular MDP into black market territory.